 We will perform a t-test to compare accuracy levels between the two tasks across subjects.

 Using a t-test on the subject-wise response probabilities ((p(response='yes') and p(response='CW')) we will test for consistent response bias effects across participants.

+We will compare metacognitive sensitivity and bias between detection and discrimination tasks

-Based on previous work and on pilot data, we predict lower metacognitive sensitivity for 'no' than for 'yes' responses in the detection task.
-To quantify this effect, we will plot the Response conditional Receiver Operator Characteristic (ROC) curves for the two tasks, and compare the areas under the curves for the different responses (Meuwese et al., 2014).
+Based on previous work and pilot data, we predict lower metacognitive sensitivity for 'no' than for 'yes' responses in the detection task.
+To quantify this effect, we will plot the response-conditional type 2 Receiver Operator Characteristic (ROC) curves within the detection task, and compare the areas under the curves for the different responses (Meuwese et al., 2014).

 fMRI data preprocessing